varmatieto/Repres_a1/PA1_template.md

 ![plot of chunk plot2](figure/plot2.png)

-The minute interval, on average across all the days in the dataset, that contains the maximum number of steps is 835
+The minute interval, on average across all the days in the dataset, that contains the maximum number of steps is **835** with a value of **206** steps

 ## Imputing missing values